mholling/nswtopo/README.markdown

 These file extensions produce the following file formats:

-* `png`, `tif`, `gif` and `jpg` are all raster image formats.
+* `png`, `gif` and `jpg` are common raster image formats.
 PNG is recommended.
-TIFF is commonly required by print shops.
-JPG is not recommended, as it not optimal for line art and produces ugly artefacts.
+JPG is not recommended, as it not suited to line art and produces ugly artefacts.
+* `tif` yields a TIFF image, a raster format commonly required by print shops.
+Additional [GeoTIFF](http://en.wikipedia.org/wiki/GeoTIFF) metadata is also included in the image, allowing it to be used in any GIS software which supports GeoTIFF.
 * `kmz` is a map format used with [Google Earth](http://earth.google.com) and for publishing interactive maps on the web.
 (This would be useful for publishing rogaine map and NavLight data.)
-* `pdf` is the well-known document format; the map is retained as vector data within the PDF.
+* `pdf` is the well-known document format.
 * `map` specifies the [OziExplorer](http://www.oziexplorer.com/) map file format.
 * `prj` gives a simple text file containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string
 * `wld` yields a corresponding [ESRI world file](http://en.wikipedia.org/wiki/World_file) for the map raster, and may be used in conjunction with the projection file to georeference the image.

 Some of the above formats can have options associated with them, as follows:

-* The TIFF output can optionally include [GeoTIFF](http://en.wikipedia.org/wiki/GeoTIFF) metadata, allowing it to be used in any GIS software which supports GeoTIFF:

-        formats:
-        - tif: geotiff

 * By default, the PDF format maintains the map data in vector form.
 By specifying `pdf: raster` you can instead embed the map in the PDF as a raster image:

         formats:
         - pdf: raster

-  (This option can increase the PDF file size, but has the benefit of a guaranteeing the map's final appearance; it should be considered if the map is being sent to a print shop.)
+  (This option can increase the PDF file size, but has the benefit of a guaranteeing the map's final appearance; it should be considered if the map is being sent as PDF to a print shop.)

 * Projection formats other than PROJ.4 are available.
 Any of the [format options listed here](http://www.gdal.org/gdalsrsinfo.html) may be specified; for example, the projection may be desired in [well-known text](http://en.wikipedia.org/wiki/Well-known_text) format: